Sacred Heart Basilica, Timaru: Baptistry

 Situated immediately under the north tower, the baptistry houses a beautiful marble and brass font.
 Hanging there is a rope for tolling the great bell, Nicholas.
 Entry is gained through the brass gates which originally were installed at the altar rails.
-Dominating the Baptistry is the great stained glass window of the Baptism of Jesus which forms part of a war memorial and is known as the "Memorial window".
+Dominating the baptistry is the great stained glass window of the Baptism of Jesus, which forms part of a war memorial and is known as the "Memorial window".

 Art

 The statues of the Sacred Heart and St Patrick are by the Bernadine Statuary Company, New York.
-The statue of St Peter Chanel is by Pelligrini of Melbourne.
-The print of the Madonna, Madonna Della Sedia, is taken from the original by Raphael, which hangs in the Pitti Palace in Florence.
-The original roofing tiles from Marsailles, France, were transported to New Zealand as ship's ballast.
+The statue of St Peter Chanel is by Pelligrini of Melbourne, Victoria.
+The print of the Madonna, Madonna della Sedia, is taken from the original by Raphael, which hangs in the Pitti Palace in Florence.
+The original roofing tiles from Marseille, France, were transported to New Zealand as ship's ballast.
 They were replaced in 1985 at a cost of $19,000.
 The floor tiles were imported from England.
 Hampton's studio of Christchurch was commissioned to make the Stations of the Cross, which were solemnly erected on 26 September 1967.
 They are of carved plaster with 70mm relief, and bronzed over lightly to give good outline of the figures.
 They have a flat gold mosaic background, and cost £50 each.

 Reordering

 The liturgical reforms of the Second Vatican Council brought with them changes and controversy.
 The marble altar ceased to be used for Mass from 1965.
 The level of the sanctuary floor was raised in 1982.
 The main features of the sanctuary are the Altar, Lectern, and Presidential Chair at the front of the sanctuary.
-One of the Confessionals was altered in 1978, and two were replaced with Reconciliation Rooms (for face-to-face confessions) in 1981.
+One of the confessionals was altered in 1978, and two were replaced with Reconciliation Rooms (for face-to-face confessions) in 1981.

 Glass

 Installed between 1911 and Silver Jubilee in 1936, the windows are "some of New Zealand’s finest."
-Before their installation the windows, which number over 100, were glazed with Cathedral glass.
+Before their installation the windows, which number over 100, were glazed with cathedral glass.
 The creators of the windows and their windows were: